htdebeer/pandocomatic/documentation/pandocomatic_configuration.md

 to these assets.

 The setting `match-files` controls how pandocomatic chooses a template to use to convert a file.
+Possible values for `match-files` are `first` and `all`.
-Pandocomatic matches a file to a template as follows:
+These options have the following effect: Pandocomatic matches a file to a template as follows:

 1. If the file has one or more `use-template` statements in the *pandocomatic* metadata, it will use these specified templates.